-A Lil Positivity: DaBaby Gifts A Homeless Woman And Her Toddler With $1,000, Sales Skyrocket For Her Hat Company
+A Lil Positivity: DaBaby Gifts A Homeless Woman And Her Toddler With $1,000—Sales Skyrocket For Woman’s Hat Company

 DaBaby has absolutely blown up over the past year, working with huge artists and securing a Number 1 album with Kirk.
 What’s even better than his success in music, though, is that the Charlotte rapper has been putting his fame to good use, giving back to his fans at every chance he gets.
 That’s exactly what happened in Georgia this week when DaBaby met a woman in need.

 After his performance at Clark Atlanta University, the rapper was introduced to a fan named Amanda, who waited three hours to see the rapper at his meet-and-greet.
-She had previously contacted DaBaby in hopes of selling him some hats so that she could provide for her young son.
+She had previously contacted DaBaby in hopes of selling him some hats from her Lovely Stitching company so that she could provide for her young son.

 “It took a lot for me to come here,” Amanda told the Charlotte native while pulling out the merch from a bag.
 That’s when the rapper pulled out a stack of cash and handed $1,000 over to the mother, who lives in a car with her child.

 He also told Amanda to keep the hats and sell them to someone else, instead.

 Check out a video of the heart-warming interaction down below: